danieljmc/dan-strava-rides/README.md

 This project automates extraction of personal **Strava** activity data, enriches it with **weather** and **reverse-geocoded** location details, and writes the results to a connected **Google Sheet** for analysis in **Tableau Public**.

 It’s designed to be:
-- **Incremental** – only new or missing rides are pulled.
+- **Incremental** – only new or missing rides are pulled
-- **Cache-aware** – weather and geo lookups are stored to avoid API overuse.
+- **Cache-aware** – weather and geo lookups are stored to avoid API overuse
-- **Portfolio-ready** – demonstrates practical ETL, API handling, and BI visualization.
+- **Portfolio-ready** – demonstrates practical ETL, API handling, and BI visualization

 ---